-These privacy terms and conditions (“Terms and Conditions”) are applicable to all services provided by Yamato Transport Europe B.V. (“Yamato”) to or received from its business contacts (“Business Contact(s)”) in the context of the (inter)national removals, small parcels deliveries and freights forwarding, including any subsequent agreement or amendment.
+These privacy terms and conditions (“Terms and Conditions”) are applicable to all services provided by Yamato Transport Europe B.V. (“Yamato”) to or received from its business contacts (“Business Contact(s)”) in the context of, for example (inter)national removals, small parcels deliveries and freights forwarding, including any subsequent agreement or amendment.
 Parties are each separately also referred to as “Party” and together as “Parties”.
 Non-capitalized terms such as ‘processing’, ‘data controller’, and ‘data processor’, shall have the meaning as meant under the Applicable Law, for as far as applicable.

 3. Each Party may receive personal data of (i) persons representing the other Party, (ii) contact persons or coordinators of the other Party, (iii) employees or other persons engaged by the other Party in the performance of the business relationship between Parties and any obligations arising from the Agreement, if applicable; as well as, as the case may be, (iv) customers (of customers) of the other Party, and consigner/consignee information (“Contract Personal Data”).